Roger B. Taney: Cabinet member

 As a result of the Petticoat Affair, in 1831 President Jackson asked for the resignations of most of the members of his cabinet, including Attorney General John M. Berrien.
-Jackson turned to Taney to fill the vacancy caused by Berrien's resignation, and Taney became the president's top legal adviser.
+Jackson turned to Taney to fill the vacancy caused by Berrien's resignation, Taney having been suggested to Jackson by a Washington physician.
+Taney thus became the president's top legal adviser.
 In one advisory opinion that he wrote for the president, Taney argued that the protections of the United States Constitution did not apply to free blacks; he would revisit this issue later in his career.
 Like his predecessors, Taney continued the private practice of law while he served as attorney general, and he served as a counsel for the city of Baltimore in the landmark Supreme Court case of Barron v.
 Baltimore.

 Taney became an important lieutenant in the "Bank War," Jackson's clash with the Second Bank of the United States (or "national bank").
-Unlike other members of the cabinet, Taney argued that the national bank was unconstitutional and that Jackson should seek to abolish it.
+Unlike other members of the cabinet, Taney argued that the national bank was unconstitutional, and that Jackson should seek to abolish it.
 With Taney's backing, Jackson vetoed a bill to renew the national bank's charter, which was scheduled to expire in 1836.
 The Bank War became the key issue of the 1832 presidential election, which saw Jackson defeat a challenge from national bank supporter Henry Clay.
 Taney's unyielding opposition to the bank, combined with Jackson's decisive victory in the election, made the attorney general one of the most prominent members of Jackson's cabinet.

 Jackson escalated the Bank War after winning re-election.
 When Secretary of the Treasury William J. Duane refused to authorize the removal of federal deposits from the national bank, Jackson fired Duane and gave Taney a recess appointment as secretary of the treasury.
 Taney redistributed federal deposits from the national bank to favored state-chartered banks, which became known as "pet banks".
 In June 1834, the Senate rejected Taney's nomination as secretary of the treasury, leaving Taney without a position in the cabinet.
 Taney was the first cabinet nominee in the nation's history to be rejected by the Senate.